-- RONZON Laura, CUENCA Catherine, Cnam - Boyle A., Science Museum – Hagmann J. G. – Deutsches Museum, “Collecting science and technology.
-Challenges and opportunities”, in SPOKES, June 2020.
+- RONZON Laura, CUENCA Catherine, BOYLE A., HAGMANN J. G., “Collecting science and technology.
+Challenges and opportunities”, SPOKES, June 2020.

 - CANADELLI Elena, BERETTA Marco, RONZON Laura, Behind the Exhibit: Displaying science and technology at world's fairs and museums in the twentieth century, Smithsonian Institution Scholarly Press, 2019.

 - RONZON Laura, National portal of scientific archives Archivi della scienza, with Accademia dei XL, Università La Sapienza, Museo Galileo, Istituto Centrale per gli Archivi – Ministry of Culture, 2019.

 - PAOLONI Giovanni, REALI Roberto, RONZON Laura, I « Primati della scienza ».
 Documentare ed esporre Scienza e tecnica tra fascismo e dopoguerra, Hoepli 2018.